genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **Action**: to perform differential gene expression analysis between groups of samples.
-The application accepts Mapped Read Counts (from Quantify Raw Coverage in Genes application) and generates Differential Expression Statistics file which↵you can view in Expression Navigator application.
+The application accepts Mapped Read Counts (from Quantify Raw Coverage in Genes application) and generates Differential Expression Statistics file which you can view in Expression Navigator application.

 .. image:: images/test_differential_gene_expression.png

-#.
-You can apply autogrouping ("Group samples by" option) when the application
-   helps you to group your samples according to experimental factor indicated in metainfo for the samples (e.g. disease, tissue, sex, cell type, cell line, treatment, etc).
+1. **Group samples by** option allows you to apply autogrouping, i.e. when the application helps you to group your samples according to experimental factor indicated in metainfo for the samples (e.g. disease, tissue, sex, cell type, cell line, treatment, etc.). (default: None)
-#.
-The application supports two "methods for differential expression" -
-   "DESeq2" and "edgeR" statistical R packages - to perform normalization across libraries, fit negative binomial distribution and likelihood ratio test (LRT) using generalized linear model (GLM).
+2. **Methods for differential expression**.
+The application supports two methods - "DESeq2" and "edgeR" statistical R packages - to perform normalization across libraries, fit negative binomial distribution and likelihood ratio test (LRT) using generalized linear model (GLM). (default:
+   DESeq2)

    With edgeR, one of the following types of dispersion estimate is used, in order of priority and depending on the availability of biological replicates: